-If you're picking up a new Cellular iPad to replace a current one, you have some options for transferring over your plan, depending on what kind of SIM card your iPad uses.
-But whether it's an embedded SIM or nano-SIM, Apple tries to make the process as painless as possible.
+If you're picking up a new cellular iPad, it won't be the best iPad if you can't transfer your current plan.
+The good news is you have some options for how to an iPad cellular data plan to a new iPad, depending on what kind of SIM card your iPad uses.
+Whether it's an embedded SIM or nano-SIM, Apple tries to make the process as painless as possible.

-How to transfer a data plan between iPads with eSIMs or Apple SIMs
+How to transfer iPad cellular data plan with eSIMs or Apple SIMs

 - Open Settings on your new cellular iPad.